 Leuba won First Prize at the Planches Contact Festival in Deauville, France in 2010.
 In 2012, she was awarded the PhotoGlobal Prize at the Photography Festival in Hyères, France.
 She was the winner of the Magenta Foundation Flash Forward Festival in 2013.
 In 2018, she was nominated for the Foam Talent Call.

 Joseph Gergel is an independent curator and art consultant with a focus on contemporary art in Africa.
-From the United States and currently based in Lagos, Nigeria, he serves as Director of the Arthouse Foundation’s Artist Residency Program in Lagos, and is a curator at Arthouse Contemporary, the international auction house.
-He is a founder of ARTOJA, the online marketplace for contemporary art in Africa.
+From the United States and currently based in Lagos, Nigeria, he serves as Director of kó, an art gallery specializing in modern and contemporary art, and Director of Arthouse Contemporary, an art auction house.
+He is also Director of the Arthouse Foundation’s Artist Residency Program in Lagos, and is a co-founder of ARTOJA, the online marketplace for contemporary art in Africa.
 He also served as Senior Editor at Moon Man, an experimental publication based in London that profiles global art and culture.

 Gergel served as co-curator for three editions of the LagosPhoto Festival and as a curator at Art Twenty One and African Artist’s Foundation (AAF) in Lagos.
 He has organized exhibitions with contemporary African artists in Lagos, London, Paris, New York, Cape Town, Johannesburg, Miami, Dubai, Marrakesh, and Odessa.